Are your contact details up to date? Login to view and update your personal details for the next financial year.

 Generally, the first year (12 months FTE) of the AGPT program is spent working in a hospital gaining valuable experience in a range of clinical disciplines relevant to general practice.
 This will give you a foundation for general practice training and an understanding of the integration of primary and secondary levels of care.

-Hospital training can be done at any Accredited Hospital in Australia or New Zealand (not necessarily in your allocated training region).
+Hospital training can be done at any accredited hospital in Australia or New Zealand (not necessarily in your allocated training region).
 Although you won’t yet be working in general practice, this is an important part of your journey to Fellowship.
-We will run educational workshops and recommend online modules to complete during your hospital training.
+We'll run educational workshops and recommend online modules to complete during your hospital training.
 These will help you stay in touch with general practice.
-Your program team will also be available to support you throughout this stage of your training.
+Your TC and ME will also be available to support you throughout this stage of your training.

 Advertising